Kin Insurance review 2023

 Kin home insurance

-Kin could be a good choice for Florida and Louisiana homeowners looking for an insurance company that does things differently.
-Homeowners in these states often pay high premiums due to the risk of widespread storm damage.
 Many third-party ranking companies like J.D.
-Power and AM Best have yet to assign a score to Kin, and because we use these ratings in our own scoring method, the lack of third-party scores brought our Bankrate Score down.
+Power and AM Best have yet to assign a score or rating to Kin, and because we use these data points in our own scoring method, the lack of third-party information affected our Bankrate Score.
 If you value a more traditional approach to insurance, Kin may not be the best choice, but if you’re willing to try something a little different, you may find that Kin’s home insurance fits your needs.

 Kin home insurance discounts

-Kin home services
+Kin home tools and benefits

 Kin also has software that monitors weather systems and can help determine which homes are most likely to be damaged by a storm.
 If your home is flagged for potential damage, Kin may reach out to you directly.
 You can then inspect your home and file a claim if necessary.